CAR ACCIDENT CAUSED PREMATURE DELIVERY MN LAWYERS

 CAR ACCIDENT LAWYER IN MN FOR PREGNANT WOMAN INJURED IN CRASH

 Our top MN car accident lawyer has represented many women injured in crashes for the past 25 years.
 Pam Rochlin has been voted a Minnesota Super Lawyer and is the former president of Minnesota Women Lawyers – an organization with over 1300 members.
 If you have been injured in a car accident in MN call us and speak with a best woman personal injury lawyer for a free consultation.
-Our car accident lawyers have experience with many types of car accident injury, including injury to a pregnant woman that causes premature delivery of the baby.
+Our car accident lawyers have experience with many types of car accident injury cases, including injury to a pregnant woman that causes premature delivery of the baby.